This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You may need blood tests before your procedure.
 Write down the date, time, and location for each test.

-- If caregivers think you may need a blood transfusion during surgery, you may be able to donate your own blood before surgery.
+- If healthcare providers think you may need a blood transfusion during surgery, you may be able to donate your own blood before surgery.
 This is called autologous blood donation.
 This must be done no later than several days before surgery.
 You may also ask a family member or friend with the same blood type to donate their blood.
 This is called directed blood donation.
-Talk to your caregiver for more information on autologous or directed blood donation.
+Talk to your healthcare provider for more information on autologous or directed blood donation.

 - You may be given a pill to take to help you sleep the night before surgery.